brain-power/Brain-Power-Amazon-Fidgetology/README.md

 # aws-fidgetology-demo-app

+Repository for demo app + code artifacts associated with [blog post](blog/README.md).

 ## Overview

-TODO
+This is a Serverless Web application for streaming webcam feed from browser to Kinesis Video Streams and Rekognition Video.
+Body motion metrics can be then be visualized in web app with minimal delay.

+Services used:
+* Kinesis Video Streams
+* Rekognition Video
+* Kinesis Data Streams
+* API Gateway
+* Lambda
+* S3
+* CloudFormation

 ## Components

-TODO

 ### Web Dashboard App

+The client dashboard app allows users to 1) upload static video and 2) stream webcam feed to [Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo), and visualize the resulting face motion metrics computed by [Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html) in near real-time.
+For details on how client-side streaming works and tools used to build the web app, see the [dashboard app-specific documentation](dashboard).

 #### Uploading Videos

+TODO: Screenshot of this feature

 #### Streaming Video from Webcam

+TODO: Screenshot of this feature

-### Browser Support
+#### Browser Support

-The webcam streaming functionality has been tested on the following combinations of browsers and platforms.
+The webcam streaming functionality (backed by [WebRTC](https://webrtc.github.io/samples/) `getUserMedia` API) has been tested on the following combinations of browsers and platforms.
 Most notably, it currently works on the latest version of all major browsers and platforms, with the exception of iOS mobile browsers.

 | Platform | Browser | Notes |